samux6146/T420_Hackintosh/README.md

 1) Make a bootable mac os usb.
 You can follow this guide: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/ witch will tell you how to make an installer on windows, mac and linux.

 2) Add the EFI folder.
-In the guide when they tell you to add the dofaul EFI folder for opencore you simply ignorit and add my EFI folder.
+In the guide when they tell you to add the default EFI folder for opencore, you simply ignor it and add my EFI folder.

 3) Boot and install the os.